Monday, December 26, 2016

 9. Shows arrogant, haughty behaviors or attitudes ("I could stand in the middle of 5th Avenue and shoot somebody, and I wouldn't lose any voters").

 NPD was first introduced as a personality disorder by the DSM in 1980 and affects up to six percent of the U.S. population.
-It is not a mood state but rather an ingrained set of traits, a programming of the brain that is thought to arise in childhood as a result of parenting that either puts a child on a pedestal and superficially inflates the ego or, conversely, withholds approval and requires the child to single-handedly build up his or her own ego to survive.
+It is not a mood state but rather an ingrained set of traits, programming of the brain that is thought to arise in childhood as a result of parenting that either puts a child on a pedestal and superficially inflates the ego or, conversely, withholds approval and requires the child to single-handedly build up his or her own ego to survive.
 Either way, this impedes the development of a realistic sense of self and instead fosters a "false self," a grandiose narrative of one's own importance that needs constant support and affirmation – or "narcissistic supply" – to ward off an otherwise prevailing sense of emptiness.
 Of all personality disorders, NPD is among the least responsive to treatment for the obvious reason that narcissists typically do not, or cannot, admit that they are flawed.

 Trump's childhood seems to suggest a history of "pedestal" parenting.
 "You are a king," Fred Trump told his middle child, while also teaching him that the world was an unforgiving place and that it was important to "be a killer."
 Trump apparently got the message: He reportedly threw rocks at a neighbor's baby and bragged about punching a music teacher in the face.
-Other kids from his well-heeled Queens neighborhood of Jamaica Estates were forbidden from playing with him, and in school, he got detention so often that it was nicknamed "DT," for "Donny Trump."
+Other kids from his well-heeled Queens neighborhood of Jamaica Estates were forbidden from playing with him, and in school, he got detention so often that it was nicknamed "DT" for "Donny Trump."
 When his father found his collection of switchblades, he sent Donald upstate to New York Military Academy, where he could be controlled while also remaining aggressively alpha male.
 "I think his father would have fit the category [of narcissistic]," says Michael D'Antonio, author of The Truth About Trump.
 "I think his mother probably would have.
 And I even think his paternal grandfather did as well.
 These are very driven, very ambitious people."
 Read more here

 No comments: